Nyerguds/MobiusMapEditor/README.md

 * Added "Add" buttons in triggers and teamtypes dialogs.
 * Fixed tab order in triggers and teamtypes dialogs.
 * Fixed crash in "already exists" messages for triggers and teams.
+* Randomised tiberium on save, like the original WW editor does.
 * [EXPERIMENTAL] Added ability to place bibs.
 They won't show their full size in the editor at the moment, though.

 ### Contributing